drent-z/cyaware/README.md

 ## Project Description

 CyAware is a web application designed to educate users on cybersecurity best practices through engaging content and quizzes.
 The platform allows users to register, access educational content, and test their knowledge with quizzes.
+It can be accessed at https://cyaware.net

 ## Features